The Essence

 to the very basic elements of

-form and color, Eveline Henner paintings still reflect
+of form and color, Eveline Henner paintings still

-color and movement.
-They give evidence of an extra-
+of light, color and movement.
+They give evidence

-color.
-The artist's way of abstracting her impressions
+shaping and color.
+The artist's way of abstracting

-gained in nature, cities or harbors and transforming
+her impressions gained in nature, cities or har-

 E. Sch., Gallery, Zurich-City